 Email your existing clients to see if they can refer you to other businesses.
-If you have a great working relationship with them, they’ll be more than happy to send others your way.
+If you have a great working relationship with them, they’ll be glad to send others your way.

 Head to a co-working space

 Co-working spaces give you tons of opportunities to meet other freelancers and business owners thankfully, there are a number of them around.
 Find them and use them.